Zimil-Patel/flutter_questions/README.md

 # Q.12 What is Container?
 Explain In Details

-Yes, the detailed explanation provided is comprehensive and well-suited for a 6-mark college exam question on the `Container` widget in Flutter.
-Here’s a condensed version focusing on the essential points, ensuring clarity and relevance for an exam setting:

----

 ### Container in Flutter

 A `Container` in Flutter is a versatile widget used for creating rectangular visual elements with extensive customization options.
 It is primarily used for layout and styling purposes.